sailfish009/openstructure/modules/doc/install.rst

  * `PyQt4 <http://www.riverbankcomputing.co.uk/software/pyqt/download>`_.

-In case you are compiling under Windows you have to install `Visualstudio 2008 <http://www.microsoft.com/express/Downloads>`_. to compile the dependecies and OpenStructure.
+In case you are compiling under Windows you have to install `Visualstudio 2008 <http://www.microsoft.com/express/Downloads>`_. to compile the dependencies and OpenStructure.
 We recommend to compile the dependecies manually.
 Enter the directories where the dependencies are located in Tools->Options->Projects and Solutions->VC++ directories.
 Choose 'bin' directories to enter program paths to